The Safari Bug is the Best Big of All

 As a place to spot the “Big 5” of rhino, lions, elephants, buffalo and leopards, Kenya gives you some of the best opportunities on its safari in the world famous Masai Mara National Reserve.
 You can also choose to stay in some fantastic accommodation from campsites to fisherman’s lodges and get to meet local people on your travels and share in their way of life.

 Most of the Kenyan safaris on offer start or end with the capital city of Nairobi.
-Founded by the Brits in the 19th century, it’s a great place to start a trip and learn about how what started out as a small railway hub turned into a massive, thriving city that has thrown off the shackles of its colonial roots and grown into a strong and vibrant African city.
+Founded by the Brits in the 19th century, it’s a great place to start a trip and learn about the town.
+One That started out as a small railway hub and turned into a massive, thriving city.
+A strong and vibrant African city.

 As one of the most prominent and vibrant cities in Africa, Nairobi is well worth a few days to explore.
 Its glittering buildings and lush open spaces make it a lovely place to begin or conclude your African adventure.